Can You Use a Jon Boat in Saltwater?

 To begin we see how the ABYC’s advice of applying electrical resistance paint can help protect the metal on your boat.

 A ordinary bottom paint is not enough to protect your aluminum Jon boat from galvanic corrosion.
-You should only use paint and coatings that are designed for use with aluminium.
+You should only use paint and coatings that are designed for use with aluminum.

 Interlux and Pettit sell copper-free, aluminum-compatible paint systems.
 You can also get an excellent marine ablative antifouling bottom paint that is copper-free and will offer great galvanic corrosion protection as well as antifouling protection.